 PLEASE NOTE: our trips are ecosystem, conservation and education wildlife trips and not explicitly shark watching trips.
 While we focus on shark biology and behavior while at the island and may possibly see a predation or dorsal fin, these are not the primary focus of our trips.
 If you want to join a shark viewing/cage diving trip please visit the NOAA Sanctuary site for conditions and recommended operators.

-Please join us on the Vessel by 0730 to begin boarding for an 0800 departure.
-These trips are approximately 8 hours, but can run over a half hour.
+Please join us near the large sailboat model at the end of the dock next o the launching ramp by 0730 to begin boarding for an 0800 departure.
+These trips are approximately 8 hours, but can run over if we are onto something good.

 Called the Devils Teeth by ancient mariners, these rugged, remote rocky islands host some of the most abundant and diverse marine life in the world.

 Five species of pinniped come to shore on the islands, and in some cases breed.
 These are the northern elephant seal, harbor seal, Steller’s sea lion, California sea lion, and the northern fur seal (the last of which, like the Rhinoceros Auklet, began to return to the island again after protection).